swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-deploy-and-access-the-model-on-kubernetes.md

 === ":simple-googlecloud: Google Cloud"

-    Install kubectl with the Google Cloud CLI.
-You might need to follow the instructions in the terminal if you are using a different operating system.
+    Install kubectl with the
+    [Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
+You might need to follow the instructions in the terminal and the related documentation.

     ```sh title="Execute the following command(s) in a terminal"
     # Install kubectl with gcloud
     gcloud components install kubectl
     ```

+    As per the instructions, you will need to install the `gke-gcloud-auth-plugin` authentication plugin as well.

 === ":material-cloud: Using another cloud provider?
 Read this!"